Beverley: World Wars and modern

 The Second World War saw the nearby city of Hull suffer significantly from aerial bombardment: however, Beverley was more fortunate and did not endure such heavy attacks.
 Since the war, Beverley has gone through some remodelling, and has grown in size.
 It attracts thousands of tourists each year who come to view the religious buildings and visit Beverley Racecourse.

+In the 1960s, plans to redevelop Armstrong's Engineering Works for housing put the Dominican Friary at threat of demolition: the friary building was listed in 1965 and is now in use as a youth hostel.
+Housing was developed on the former works site in the 1980s on what is now Dominican Walk and its adjacent streets.

 In 2007, Beverley was named as the best place to live in the United Kingdom in an "Affordable Affluence" study by the Royal Bank of Scotland.

 In late 2015 a new shopping and entertainment complex opened in Flemingate (on the site of the old Hodgsons Tannery).
 Among the attractions is a six-screen cinema and a Premier Inn hotel.
 East Riding College (formerly Beverley College of Further Education) also relocated to Flemingate, after the previous site was sold for a housing development.